1104-Soto-JoseDeJesus/VR-SIMULATOR/README.md

 This project contains a simplified VR battle simulator.
 The code lives inside the `vr_game_sim` package.

+## Highlights

+* Armies slide around their engaged target to keep at least 45° of separation, even when blue forces arrive after the fight has begun.
+* An army maintains a single direct target until that foe is defeated to avoid unintended retargeting.
+* Skill activations are listed under their own triggers section; combat action tables now show only basic and counter attacks while still counting skill damage in the totals.

 ## Requirements

 * Python 3.10+